L O A D I N G

 Overcoming Dead Space with Smart Storage Tactics

 Dead space lurks in corners, above the fridge, or beneath cabinets.
 Smart storage practices uncover these hidden spots for pots, pans, or bags of flour.
 You can build custom shelves or slide-out drawers to reach those areas.
 With some planning, every odd nook can serve a purpose.
+For more inspiration on maximizing space in your home, look at these basement home office ideas to inspire a functional and stylish workspace.

 Hidden Shelves Behind Cabinet Doors